Why We Need Space

 The video talked about being aware of collision traps.
 They defined collision traps as multiple factors coming upon you at once, like the woman with the stroller, children playing in the street, a car opening a door, and unexpected things like cars cutting in front of you.

 Here is how I see it.
-All of us have multiple factors coming at us in our schedule packed days.
+All of us have multiple factors coming at us on our schedule-packed days.
 You are headed for a collision trap if you have no space in any area of your life.

 Let me share 6 simple ways to create space cushions in your life.